MatejaMaric/dotfiles/README.md

 - mpd_show: Show currently playing song in pop-up.
 - unmount-usb: Unmount currently mounted USB drive or one selected from list of currently mounted USB drives.

+## Note on Neovim!

+Neovim is the only program that requires some manual intervention on your part when using my dotfiles.

+- When you enter Neovim for the first time you need to run `:PlugInstall` to install plug-ins that I use.
+- If you are going to use `coc-phpactor` CoC extension, besides manually installing Phpactor, you need to go to `.config/nvim/coc-settings.json` and set `phpactor.path` variable.